Pages created and updated by

 that simulates a simple battery and allows you to

-specify the voltage value.
+specify the DC voltage value.

 -